funkyremi/vscode-google-translate/README.md

 ### Translate a line under cursor

-This feature appends a newline under the current one with translation
+This feature inserts a newline under the current one with translation

 1. Set cursor/cursors on line(s) to translate
 1. Select menu 'Translate line(s) under the cursor'